jforman/virthelper/README.md

 # virtbuilder

-virtbuilder is a helpful wrapper script that makes creating virtual machines managed by libvirt a lot easier and more automated.
+virtbuilder is a helpful wrapper script that makes creating virtual machines managed by libvirt a lot easier.

 ## Functionality Provided

 * Delete pre-existing VM and VM disk images before creating a new one.
 * Ubuntu and Debian installs without needing to download an ISO locally.
-* CoreOS cloud config support.
+* CoreOS support with ability to provide with a templated Container Linux config file.
 * CoreOS etcd-based cluster support using CoreOS public Discovery service.
 * Listing disk pools and volumes in those pools.